 In November 2020, the Concurrent Private Placement Investors invested in the Company in the Concurrent Private Placement at a total enterprise value (the "Total Enterprise Value") based on arm's length negotiations, which resulted in a per share valuation of \$17.22 (adjusted for the reverse stock split).
 The Total Enterprise Value represented an equity value of our common stock of approximately 14 times historical revenue for the last twelve months ("LTM Revenue"), less a discount for the lack of marketability of our common stock ("Liquidity Discount").
-Based on the Total Enterprise Value from the Concurrent Private Placement and our board of directors' belief that it is customary and standard practice for high growth companies in the Company's industry to use a revenue multiplier to value a company, our board of directors determined that the most appropriate representation of the value of the Concurrent Private valuation for the Concurrent Private Placement was the twelve months ended September 30, 2020, which was the most recent month ended prior to the Company entering into a definitive agreement for the Concurrent Private Placement and the most recent historical financial information provided to the Concurrent Private Placement Investors.
+Based on the Total Enterprise Value from the Concurrent Private Placement and our board of directors' belief that it is customary and standard practice for high growth companies in the Company's industry to use a revenue multiplier to value a company, our board of directors determined that the most appropriate representation of the value of the Company was to attribute value based on LTM Revenue multiplied by 14, less a Liquidity Discount.
+The LTM Revenue utilized in the per share valuation for the Concurrent Private Placement was the twelve months ended September 30, 2020, which was the most recent month ended prior to the Company entering into a definitive agreement for the Concurrent Private Placement and the most recent historical financial information provided to the Concurrent Private Placement Investors.